Over the Atlantic Ocean in a suit – Stanisław Skarżyński

 Stanisław Skarżyński in 1933 (National Digital Archive collection, 1-W-484)

-This was also the beginning of his dreams about the long-distance flights.
+This was also the beginning of his dreams about long-distance flights.
 And soon, Skarżyński started to make them happen.

 PZL Ł.2 aircraft that was flown by Skarżyński and Markiewicz during their African journey.
 (National Digital Archive collection, 1-G-1650-1)